rsanche4/Raccoon-Engine/README.md

 ### 19. Contact Me

 You are still here?
 Oh my!
 Well, I am glad you managed to read through the documentation.
 If you have any further questions, feel free to [email me](mailto:rsanzek25@gmail.com)!

-Notes:

-  - Better pathfinding algorithm should be implemented (Greedy Best First Search is good enough)

-  - Angle looks for the sprites (this is possible through scripting in native Lua so)

-  - Encrypting the Data Folders so when we publish games it's not all exposed.
-Just rewrite Main.java so that if it fails to find a folder named data, then it searches for the .pak or something like data to decompress.
-Then also write python file to ecrypt it all.

-  - Tutorial on how to publish game as an exec with encrypted files for windows, app for apple, and runnable for linux